Archit404Error/StateAssemblySite/README.md

 # Feature 1: Information
 I learned a lot about front-end development while building out the site, utilizing bootstrap and CSS to create an attractive site capable of distributing information in a concise manner to any confused JSAers.

-Here is a screenshot of the site's landing:
+Here are screenshots of the site's landing:
 <img src = images/landing_1.png>

 <img src = images/landing_2.png>

 # Feature 2: Outreach